 • For Qualifying Exams that involve an observed session, the Clinical Component will be comprised of the Clinical Paper, Descriptive Memo, and Process Note (in lieu of a Transcript) on the observed interaction.
 The Process Note will consist of a detailed description of the content and sequence of the session (i.e., a transcript from memory).
-The Clinical and Theoretical Components must be submitted on the date the Qualifying Exams are due.
 Students who are unfamiliar with the format of process notes may consult with the Qualifying Exam Coordinator for clarification.